What are your struggles as an entrepreneur?

 I say one thing because the foundation is a part of the plan, but I listed them separately because the foundation is just as important as the plan itself.
 That’s my favorite word in entrepreneurship: foundation.
 You aren’t just picking a place to start, you’re designing a place to start.

 The word “foundation” implies strategy, strength, and growth.
+There is:

 The foundation supports all of the actions you take next.
 When creating your foundation, you consider your obstacles and design your foundation to overcome them.

 👉🏽 RELATED POST: How to Create A Successful Blog Business Plan

 The other part of the major issue is not having a plan.
 “I want to start and make money on a blog about being vegan” is an idea, not a plan.
 Even saying, “I want to start a blog about being vegan.
 I’ll have a course on making the transition and maintaining the lifestyle that will be $300” is still just an idea.
 Your idea can be very long, but that, unfortunately, doesn’t make it a plan.

 So what does make it a plan?
 Having actionable steps.
 Your plan doesn’t give you an idea about how to do something, it tells you exactly how to get there.